bigdata-ustc/EduNLP/docs/source/tutorial/en/pretrain.rst

-Pre-training
+Pretraining
 ==============

-In the field of NLP, Pre-trained Language Models has become a very important basic technology.
+In the field of NLP, Pretrained Language Models has become a very important basic technology.
 In this chapter, we will introduce the pre training tools in EduNLP:

-* How to train with a corpus to get a pre-trained model
+* How to train with a corpus to get a pretrained model
-* How to load the pre-trained model
+* How to load the pretrained model
-* Public pre-trained models
+* Public pretrained models

 Import modules
 ---------------